Oklahoma to execute man for 2002 killing of infant daughter

 “His condition has continued to decline over the course of this year,” Cole’s attorney Katrina Conrad-Legler said.

 The panel voted 4-1 to deny clemency, and a district judge earlier this month determined Cole was competent to be executed.
-A last-minute appeal filed with the U.S. Supreme Court seeking to halt his execution was denied on Wednesday.
+Two last-minute appeals filed with the U.S. Supreme Court seeking to halt his execution were rejected, one on Wednesday and another Thursday morning.

 In a separate case Wednesday, a federal appeals court panel upheld a lower court’s ruling earlier this year deeming Oklahoma’s execution protocol constitutional.
 Cole is among more than two dozen death row inmates who filed suit, citing, among other things, a series of problems in the death chamber, including a botched execution in 2014.